Failure of singular compactness for Hom: introduction

-In this paper all groups are abelian.
-For all unexplained definitions from set theoretic algebra see the books by Eklof-Mekler \cite{EM02} and G\"{o}bel-Trlifaj \cite{GT}.
-Also, for unexplained definitions from the group theory see Fuchs' book \cite{fuchs}.
+Throughout the paper, all groups are abelian.
+For standard terminology from set-theoretic algebra, we refer to Eklof–Mekler \cite{EM02} and G\"{o}bel–Trlifaj \cite{GT}.
+Background from group theory may be found in Fuchs \cite{fuchs}.